 UK law currently states that you cannot ride it on the pavement, in the road or even in a cycle lane.
 In fact, the only place you will be able to scoot around on one is on private land.

-Sadly, the 1835 Highways Act restricts the use of Personal Light Electric Vehicles (PLEV) to private land in the UK.
+The 1835 Highways Act restricts the use of Personal Light Electric Vehicles (PLEV) to private land in the UK.
+Yes, 1835.

-Electric scooters are classified as a carriage and the 183-year-old UK law bans carriages from public footways.
+Electric scooters are classified as a carriage and the 165-year-old UK law bans carriages from public footways.
 It is deemed illegal for the following:

 "If any person shall wilfully ride upon any footpath or causeway by the side of any road made or set apart for the use or accommodation of foot passengers; or shall wilfully lead or drive any horse, ass, sheep, mule, swine, or cattle or carriage of any description, or any truck or sledge, upon any such footpath or causeway; or shall tether any horse, ass, mule, swine, or cattle, on any highway, so as to suffer or permit the tethered animal to be thereon."

-You cannot ride in the road either as two-wheeled electric scooters are not classified as road worthy by the DVLA.
+You cannot ride in the road either as two-wheeled electric scooters are not classified as roadworthy by the Driver and Vehicle Licensing Agency (DVLA), the body that issues UK driving licenses and documentation for road-going vehicles.